BAMresearch/Trinamic_TMCL_IOC/README.md

   v make a method that allows us to update the offset value.
-This should perhaps adjust the user limits too... v make a convenience method that allows us to set the current position to zero user value v make a method that starts a home action when HOMF or HOMR is set to 1. e enable and test axis inversion (parameter 251 on Trinamics boards) (enabled, not testd yet)
-  - tie the above together with a neat bow.
+This should perhaps adjust the user limits too... v make a convenience method that allows us to set the current position to zero user value v make a method that starts a home action when HOMF or HOMR is set to 1. v enable and test axis inversion (parameter 251 on Trinamics boards) (enabled, not testd yet) v tie the above together with a neat bow. v assure the axis does not move if we try a move beyond limits. v check the limit switch setting: is the "right" limit switch the negative or positive limit?
-  - assure the axis does not move if we try a move beyond limits.
+  - assure we're doing a new backlash move if we move to a new position during a previous backlash move.
-  - check the limit switch setting: is the "right" limit switch the negative or positive limit?
+  - write configuration
+  - fix IOC crash when board is powered off
+  - check that the board retains settings when powered off

 ## License